-4. All County cemeteries, including veterans' cemeteries administered by the County, remain open for visitation during their respective standard hours of
+- 4. All County cemeteries, including veterans' cemeteries administered by the County, remain open for visitation during their respective standard hours of operation.

 - 5. The Hilo Municipal Golf Course remains open with modified rules for play in effect.
+The golf pro shop concession and restaurant concession may continue with modified operations and hours subject to approval of the Director.

+- 6. Swimming pools remain open with modified days/hours of operations and modified rules in effect as established by the Director.

+- 7. Camping is permitted in accordance with the following conditions and with modified rules as established by the Director:

+- a.
+The following campsites remain open:

+- i) Gilbert Kahele Recreation Area

+- ii) Hoʻokena Beach Park

+- iii) Kapa'a Beach Park

+- iv) Kohanaiki Beach Park

+- v) Laupāhoehoe Pt.
+Beach Park

+- vi) Māhukona Beach Park

+- vii) Punalu'u Beach Park

-The golf pro shop concession and restaurant concession may continue with modified operations and hours subject to approval of the Director. - 6.
-Swimming pools remain open with modified days/hours of operations and modified rules in effect as established by the Director. - 7.
-Camping is permitted in accordance with the following conditions and with modified rules as established by the Director: - a.
-The following campsites remain open: - i) Gilbert Kahele Recreation Area - ii) Spencer Park at 'Ōhai'ula Beach - iii) Kohanaiki Beach Park - b.
-The following campsites will be open for use beginning Saturday, August 1, 2020: - i) Laupāhoehoe Pt.
-Beach Park - ii) Kapa'a Beach Park - iii) Māhukona Beach Park - iv) Hoʻokena Beach Park - v) Punalu'u Beach Park - vi) Whittington Beach Park - c.
-All other campsites remain closed until further notice unless use is specifically approved by the Director. - d.
-All campers shall be responsible to disinfect/sanitize all common contact surfaces (such as grills, picnic tables, water faucets, restroom fixtures, showers, etc.) prior to and immediately following each person's use. - e.
-All campers shall provide their own disinfecting/sanitizing supplies and accessories necessary to comply with the preceding requirement and as required to maintain their individual health and safety. - f.
+- viii)Spencer Park at 'Ōhai'ula Beach

+- ix) Whittington Beach Park

+- b.
+All other campsites remain closed until further notice unless use is specifically approved by the Director. - c.
+All campers shall be responsible to disinfect/sanitize all common contact surfaces (such as grills, picnic tables, water faucets, restroom fixtures, showers, etc.) prior to and immediately following each person's use. - d.
+All campers shall provide their own disinfecting/sanitizing supplies and accessories necessary to comply with the preceding requirement and as required to maintain their individual health and safety. - e.
 All tents/canopies belonging to campers from the same group shall be separated by a minimum of ten (10) feet.
 All tents/canopies belonging to separate groups of campers shall be separated by not less than twenty (20) feet. - 8.
 Outdoor organized team sports, such as baseball, softball, soccer, futsal, football (tackle, flag, or touch), rugby, volleyball, basketball and similar sports that are customarily and traditionally played at outdoor venues (hereinafter "Sports Program(s)") are permitted to continue operations as follows: - a.
-Phase 1: Sports Programs may continue operations limited to sports conditioning, individual skill development and controlled group situational drills (hereinafter collectively "Practice(s)") for participants and coaches under the following conditions and requirements:

-- i) Physical distancing of not less than six (6) feet between individuals shall always be maintained to the maximum extent practicable. - ii) Groups are limited to a maximum of thirty five (35) individuals (includes athletes, coaches, managers, staff, etc. required to successfully implement a practice session) from a single Sports Program. - iii) Where multiple Sports Programs are present at the same facility, not less than twenty (20) feet of separation shall always be maintained between separate Sports Programs.
+Phase 1: Sports Programs may continue operations limited to sports conditioning, individual skill development and controlled group situational drills (hereinafter collectively "Practice(s)") for participants and coaches under the following conditions and requirements: - i) Physical distancing of not less than six (6) feet between individuals shall always be maintained to the maximum extent practicable. - ii) Groups are limited to a maximum of twenty-five (25) individuals (includes athletes, coaches, managers, staff, etc. required to successfully implement a practice session) from a single Sports Program. - iii) Where multiple Sports Programs are present at the same facility, not less than twenty (20) feet of separation shall always be maintained between separate Sports Programs.
 (Mingling of individuals between Sports Programs shall not be permitted.) - b.
-Phase 2: effective Monday, July 20, 2020, Sports Programs may resume full regimen practices and scrimmages (hereinafter collectively "Training") and competitive play under the following conditions and requirements: - i) Excluded from this section are outdoor sports and similar activities that require sustained close contact, such as football, rugby, basketball, boxing, wrestling, martial arts, mixed martial arts, etc. These close contact sports may continue under Phase I (above). - ii) Competitive play shall be limited to one Sports Program competing against another Sports Program (e.g., one baseball team playing against another). - iii) Groups are limited to two (2) Sports Programs on a common outdoor sports field, court, etc. at the same time. - (1) Where competitive play or Training is scheduled in proximity to other competitive play or Training, not less than twenty (20) feet of physical separation shall always be maintained. - (2) No mingling shall be allowed between members of separate Sports Programs. - c.
-For Phase 1 and Phase 2, Sports Program operators shall ensure that: - Physical distancing protocols and procedures exist, are communicated to and understood by athletes, coaches, managers, staff, scorekeepers/statisticians, and officials/referees/umpires (hereinafter collectively "Participants") and parents/guardians, family members, friends, supporters and spectators (hereinafter collectively "Non-Participants"). - ii) Close contact engagements beyond those necessary to carry out Practices, Training and competitive play (e.g., huddles, high-fives, fistbumps, post-game handshakes, team cheers, etc.) shall not be permitted. - iii) Specific considerations are implemented and enforced pertinent to the configuration and controlling physical features of the sports venue relative to the athletic activity engaged in including, but not limited to, maintaining unhindered access to entrances/exits, controlling queues, identifying and accounting for bottlenecks, respecting maximum occupancy of venues and portions thereof, etc.
+Phase 2: Select Sports Programs may continue full regimen practices and scrimmages (hereinafter collectively "Training") and competitive play under the following conditions and requirements: - i) Excluded from this section are outdoor sports and similar activities that require sustained close contact, such as football, rugby, basketball, boxing, wrestling, martial arts, mixed martial arts, etc. These close contact sports may continue under Phase I (above) only. - ii) Competitive play shall be limited to one Sports Program competing against another Sports Program (e.g., one baseball team playing against another) and shall not exceed a maximum of 50 individuals (athletes, coaches, managers, staff, scorekeepers/statisticians, and officials/referees/umpires [hereinafter collectively "Participants"] and parents/guardians, family members, friends, supporters and spectators